Verca/tic-tac-toe/doc/howToModuleGuide.md

 ####3.
 Trigger Api call for load more items
 After action went through reducers, it will enter epics.
 Epics are from [redux-observables](https://github.com/redux-observable/redux-observable) middleware.

-Epics could be used for handling asynchronous code like API calls or action chaining (for more information read [redux-observable examples](reduxObservableExamples.md) or [epic section](module.md#epics-directory) in module documentation).
+Epics could be used for handling asynchronous code like API calls or action chaining (for more information read [redux-observable examples](reduxObservableExamples.md) or [epic section](module.md#epics-directory) in the module documentation).

 - To load the data let's create an epic
  - First, create a file `epics/loadItems.js`